tropicoo/hikvision-camera-bot/README.md

 </details>

 # Usage
-## Launch by using Docker and Docker Compose (preferable)
+## Launch by using Docker and Docker Compose
 1. Set your timezone by editing `docker-compose.yaml` file.
-Currently there is Ukrainian timezone because I live there.
+Currently, there is Ukrainian timezone because I live there.
 Look for your timezone here http://www.timezoneconverter.com/cgi-bin/zoneinfo.
 If you want to use default UTC time format, just completely remove these two lines or set Greenwich Mean Time timezone `"TZ=GMT"`